MXD-K1/Naturonics/README.md

 ## License

 Project: Web Game Jam 2026 Project
-Copyright (C) 2026 Web Game Jam 2026 Team
+Copyright © 2026 Web Game Jam 2026 Team

 This project is licensed under the GNU GPL version 2. see [License](LICENSE) for more.